-Payment will generally be made within 10 business days of receiving a valid request.
+Withdrawal payments will generally be made to your BNZ transaction account within 5 business days of receiving a valid request.
+However, it may take up to 10 business days to make a payment.

 There is a minimum account balance of \$1,000.
 If your withdrawal request would mean your account balance would fall below this amount, your request would not be accepted and you would need to either withdraw all of your account balance or decrease your withdrawal amount.